-In addition to Canaccord Financial Inc., Mr. Kassie is a director of the following public company: ACE Aviation Holdings Inc. Mr. Kassie attended all of the 14 meetings of the Board of Directors held between April 1, 2011 and June 5, 2012.
+In addition to Canaccord Financial Inc., Mr. Kassie is a director of the following public company: Reitmans (Canada) Limited.
+Mr. Kassie attended six of the seven meetings of the Board of Directors held between April 1, 2012 and June 10, 2013.